-Deciding to sell your house is a major endeavor.
-You want to make sure you get the most money possible, and to sell your property quickly.
+Deciding to sell your house is a significant endeavor.
+You want to make sure you get the most money possible and sell your property quickly.
 However, there are many missteps along the way that could prove costly.
 Here are six steps to selling your house that can help you eliminate obstacles along the way.

 Real Estate Agent & Pricing

 Price to sell.
 Many people make the mistake of over-pricing their house.
-When you over-price, your house may stay on the market longer than anticipated, and may undergo several price reductions.
-However, pricing too low might expedite the sale, but could cut into your bottom dollar.
-There’s also no such thing as “sentimental value” when pricing property.
+When you over-price, your house may stay on the market longer than anticipated and undergo several price reductions.
+However, low pricing might expedite the sale but could cut your bottom dollar.
+There’s also no “sentimental value” when pricing the property.
 Buyers aren’t willing to pay for the memories you’ve made inside the house they intend to buy.
-Your real estate agent will provide you with a comprehensive market analysis to help you price your home effectively.
+Your real estate agent will provide a comprehensive market analysis to help you price your home effectively.